About 'Where should I go?'

 Will you take care of tickets and reservations for me?

 ‘Where should I go?’ is 100% independent.
-We have no contracts with third parties, nor are we paid by commission.
-We only recommend places we have tested and approved ourselves.
+We have no contracts with third parties and we only recommend places we have tested and approved ourselves.

 Which languages do you speak?